andkov/ipdln-2018-hackathon/README.md

 # Technique demonstration

-- [`./reports/technique-demonstration/`][tech-demo] - a cleaned, simplified and heavily annotated version of [coloring-book-mortality][hackathon2018] report.
+- [`./reports/technique-demonstration/`][tech-demo] - a cleaned, simplified and heavily annotated .R + .Rmd version of [coloring-book-mortality.R][hackathon2018] script.
 Optimized for learning the workflow with the original data.
 For full details consult its [stitched_output][tech-demo-stitched].
 - [`./reports/graphing-phase-only/`][graph-only] - focuses on the graphing phase of production.
 Fully reproducible: works with the results of the models estimated during [technical-demonstration][graph-only], stored in [`./data-public/dereived/technique-demonstration/`][tech-demo-derived].
 For full details consult its [stitched_output][graph-only-stitched]